 If you’re still not sleeping well, talk to your doctor

 If you’ve tried everything on this list and you’re still having trouble sleeping, it’s probably time to talk to your doctor.
 Some sleeping problems can’t be resolved without the help of a medical professional.
-You may need medication or supplements like melatonin to help you drift off or treatments like bright light therapy to reset your circadian rhythm.
+You may need medication, a CPAP device, or supplements like melatonin to help you drift off or treatments like bright light therapy to reset your circadian rhythm.
 Your doctor will be able to pinpoint the cause of your sleeping problems, suggest treatments, and advise you on how to fix your sleep schedule so that you can finally get the rest you need.

 As many of us lead such busy lives, it’s easy for our sleep schedules to get off track.
 Working late on a big project for a week may be all it takes for your circadian rhythm to get misaligned.
 Readjusting your sleep schedule does take some effort, but it is achievable.
 But now that you know how to fix your sleep schedule, if you do your best to minimize stress before bed and follow our tips on how to fix your sleep schedule, hopefully, you’ll be back to your normal sleeping pattern in no time.

 Here are a few hand-picked articles for you to read next: